JiananAlvin/JiananAlvin/README.md

 - 🔭 I’m currently an undergraduate student studying General Engineering - Cyber Systems at the Technical University of Denmark (DTU).
 - 🌱 I studied at Johns Hopkins University (JHU) as an exchange student from Aug.
 22nd 2022 to Dec.
 23rd 2023.
-- 💬 I’m looking for research projects or jobs in computer science.
+- 💬 I’m looking for research projects or jobs in computer science this summer.